Dream High: Production

 In January 2009, media outlets reported that Bae Yong-joon, hallyu actor and chairman of KeyEast, would co-produce a television drama with Park Jin-young's entertainment company JYP.
 A television drama production company, Holym, was established as a joint venture between KeyEast and JYP Entertainment.
 In April 2010, CJ Media signed a MoU with Holym becoming the part of production team.
 Bae being the creative producer of the drama, he provided overall concept, goals and ideas while Park composed the music and choreographed the dance for the series.
 The screenplay was written by Park Hye-ryun and the series was directed by Lee Eung-bok.

 Bae Yong-joon was also part of the cast for four episodes making his first small screen appearance in three years.
 While Park Jin-young marked his acting debut with the series.
 Ok Taec-yeon and Jang Wooyoung from 2PM, Bae Suzy from Miss A, Hahm Eun-jung from T-ara, singer IU and Kim Soo-hyun were selected for the main cast.
-Kim was the only non-idol among the cast; but had studied music and dance at JYP Entertainment for 3 months in order to portray his role.
+Kim was the only non-idol among the cast, but he had studied music and dance at JYP Entertainment for 3 months in order to portray his role.